 As is recounted more fully in the tale The Binding of Fenrir, the Aesir gods raised Fenrir themselves in order to keep him under their control and prevent him from wreaking havoc throughout the Nine Worlds.
 He grew at an astonishingly fast pace, however, and eventually the troubled gods decided to chain him up.
 Their first two attempts were unsuccessful; while the cunning gods convinced Fenrir that it was only a game, a test of his strength, he broke through the fetters easily.
 For their third attempt, the gods had the dwarves forge the strongest chain ever built, which nevertheless gave the appearance of being very light and even soft to the touch.
 When the gods presented Fenrir with this third fetter, he became suspicious, and he refused to be bound with it unless one of the gods would stick his or her hand in his mouth as a pledge of good faith.
 Only Tyr was brave enough to do this, knowing that it would mean the loss of his hand.
 And, sure enough, when Fenrir found himself unable to break free of his bonds, he ripped Tyr’s hand from its arm.
 The chain was then tied to a boulder and a sword was placed in Fenrir’s jaws to hold them open.
 As he howled wildly and ceaselessly, a foamy river called “Expectation” (Old Norse Ván) flowed from his drooling mouth.

 As the river’s ominous name implies, this was not the end of Fenrir.
-At Ragnarok, he broke free and ran throughout the world with his lower jaw against the ground and his upper jaw in the sky, devouring everything in his path.
-He even killed the god Odin before finally being put to death by one of Odin’s avenging sons.
+At Ragnarok, he will break free and run throughout the world with his lower jaw against the ground and his upper jaw in the sky, devouring everything in his path.
+He will even kill the god Odin before finally being put to death by one of Odin’s avenging sons.

 Fenrir and Other Wolves in Norse Mythology